IBM/ngo-collaboration-using-blockchain/Debugging.md

-* During setup of Blockchain network on Kubernetes, if you get following error:
+* If chaincode instantion fails during setup of Blockchain network on Kubernetes, check the logs of Chaincode-instantiation pod.
+If error says:

   ```
   Error: could not assemble transaction, err proposal response was not successful, error code 500, msg error starting container: error starting container: cannot connect to Docker endpoint